textileio/community/docs/clients/command-line.md

                          'public', or 'open'. (default: private)
       -s, --sharing=     Set the thread sharing style to one of 'not_shared', 'invite_only', or 'shared'. (default: not_shared)
-      -m, --member=      A contact address.
+      -w, --whitelist=   A contact address.
 When supplied, the thread will not allow additional peers, useful for 1-1 chat/file sharing.
 Can be used multiple times to include multiple contacts.'
           --schema=      Thread schema ID.
 Supersedes schema filename.
           --schema-file= Thread schema filename.
 Supersedes the built-in schema flags.
+          --blob         Use the built-in blob schema for generic data.
-          --camera-roll  Use the built-in camera roll Schema.
+          --camera-roll  Use the built-in camera roll schema.
-          --media        Use the built-in media Schema.
+          --media        Use the built-in media schema.

     Client Options:
           --api=         API address to use (default: http://127.0.0.1:40600)